Updated: July 7, 2021

 The Butterfly Migration Project was an idea sparked in 2020 during the attacks on DACA, calling to end that program.
-We wanted to think of a creative way to be in community while being mindful that we are still in a pandemic, which is how the Butterfly Migration Project was born.
-We had Idahoans create paper butterflies and write a brief explanation of what DACA is, where people could find more resources, facts about the DACA program, and words of support for our Dreamers.
+We wanted to think of a creative way to be in community while being mindful that we are still in a pandemic.
+We asked Idahoans create paper butterflies and write a brief explanation of what DACA is, where to find resources and facts about the DACA program, and words of support for fellow Dreamers.

-With the Biden administration bringing promises on immigration, we knew it was going to be a critical year to obtain a pathway to citizenship for ALL.
-Thus, the decision to make the Butterfly Migration Project a national effort.
+With the Biden administration bringing promises on immigration, we knew it was going to be a critical year to obtain a pathway to citizenship; we decided to make the Butterfly Migration Project a national effort.

-Each butterfly created represented support for immigration reform.
-The butterflies were used to visually demonstrate nationwide support for our immigrant community and urge Congress to pass the U.S. Citizenship Act of 2021.
-The butterflies would also be used for a demonstration in Washington DC and later given to Congress members.
+Each butterfly was used to visually demonstrate nationwide support for our immigrant community and urge Congress to pass the U.S. Citizenship Act of 2021.
+The butterflies were also used for a demonstration in Washington DC and later given to members of Congress.

 The Butterfly Migration Project was a huge success.
-We want to thank everyone that took part in the project.
-Within a month of putting it together we had around 10,000 submissions from across the country.
+We want to thank everyone that participated.
+Within a month of organizing, we had around 10,000 submissions from across the country.
 We even received butterflies from Canada, Mexico, and Germany.
-The success of this project was due to individuals all across the country that started mobilizing within their communities and families.
-This project was more than just creating a paper butterfly.
+The success of this project was due to individuals all across the country who began mobilizing within their families and local communities.
+This project was more than just creating paper butterflies.
 This was about coming together to demand change for our undocumented community.
-This was a space where they could share their stories, their truths, hopes and dreams.
+This was a space where they could share their stories, truths, hopes and dreams.
 That was the purpose of this project: to amplify the voices of people who often are silenced or told that their voices don’t matter because of their status.

-Reading through the messages on the butterflies demonstrated how even though we might be living in different states, the experiences and emotions that our immigrant community faces are very similar.
+Reading through the messages on the butterflies demonstrated that while we may be living in different places, the experiences and emotions our immigrant community faces are similar, if not the same.

-The butterflies were displayed during several events throughout the first week of May in Washington D.C. and we are grateful to have partnered with United We Dream and FIRM on the different actions that took place to continue to push Congress to pass immigration reform.
+The butterflies were displayed during several events throughout the first week of May 2021 in Washington D.C..
+We are grateful to have partnered with United We Dream and FIRM on the different actions that took place to to again push Congress to pass immigration reform.